 In summary on 85+ Best Resources and Help for Abused Women

 That being said, if you are afraid and fearful of your life I want to share my experience with you and let you know you’re not alone.
-I have been in your shoes and understand all the feelings your facing.
+I have been in your shoes and understand all the feelings you are facing.

 I sincerely hope you find my resources and help for abused women useful, truthful, inspiring, and encouraging.
 I want to close by giving you one last option to reach out for help.